UKCloud/documentation/articles/openshift/oshift-scaling-references.md

 ### Scaling

-If you would like to scale up your cluster raise a Servcice Request via the portal and provide us with the size, amount and network connectivity of the nodes you would like.
+If you would like to scale up your cluster raise a Service Request via the UKCloud portal and provide us with the size, network connectivity and quantity of nodes you would like to add.
+The same process should be followed to scale a cluster down, this time providing the details of the node(s) you wish to remove.

 > [!NOTE]
 > The network connectivity you request for the scaled up nodes must be present in the cluster.